 This is where it all begins.
 Arrive early to don your period attire, giving you ample time for preparation.

 The “calm before the storm,” so to speak.
-Take a moment to savor a few appetizers, try one of several available draft ales from local craft breweries, or revel in the competition of the tomahawk throw.
+Take a moment to savor a few appetizers, try one of several available draft ales from local craft breweries as you the introduction to the drama occurs on the Public House Green.

-All you ardent Patriots and Tories will be gathered at the porch of the tavern.
-A simple, quiet evening should not be expected, though.
+All you ardent Patriots and Tories will be gathered at the pergola for the furthering of your meal.
+A simple, quiet evening should not be expected.
 British regulars mean to be quartered in the tavern much to the dismay of the rebellious tavern keeper.

-Once seated in the tavern, you can expect a hearty meal consisting of five sumptuous “removes”, or courses.
+Once seated in the tavern, you can expect a hearty meal consisting of several sumptuous “removes”, or courses.

 The tavern ambiance includes lively jigs, reels, and a fine selection of popular 18th century tunes performed by a live band.